Academic Policies and Procedures > Dropping, Adding, or Withdrawing from Courses

 DROPPING, ADDING, or WITHDRAWING FROM COURSES are often sensible steps to take.
-However, because these actions can affect your progress toward degree, your student status, your financial aid eligibility and a host of other factors, you should always consult with your advisor and other relevant student services offices, before making a change to your schedule.
+However, because these actions can affect progress toward degree, student status, financial aid eligibility and a host of other factors, students should always consult with their advisor(s) and other relevant student-services staff before making a change to their schedule.

 Dropping or adding courses until the end of the course change period is relatively easy.
 Specific dates are published in each semester's Academic Calendar, but the official course change period is scheduled for the first five days of classes and may be done in person at Records & Registration or online.
 Dropping or adding a course does not require the written approval of the student's faculty advisor, although first-semester freshmen students need to consult with Academic Advising.
 Courses may be added, provided that space is available in the classes, as determined by registration information.
 Students are responsible for printing a copy of their new course schedule to confirm the changes were made.

 Students may withdraw from a course for any reason up to approximately two weeks after the mid-point of the semester.
 (Specific deadlines are published in the Academic Calendar: see "Last day for Course Withdrawal."
 Consult the Office of Records & Registration's Course Withdrawal page for more information.)
 Note that students may not withdraw from INT175 Education of Underrepresented College Students and that special permission is required for students to withdraw from BLK175 and from ENG160 Composition I, ENG180 Composition II or their equivalents.